 Again, according to the FAQ page, Bryan White states “If I follow the steps properly then the only type of bias readily apparent on this site will consist of my choosing stories of greater interest to conservatives.
-This site aims in part to counteract the worst work from left-leaning mainstream fact checkers.”
-According to our (MBFC) rating system we classify this as selection bias, which quite frankly almost every source demonstrates to a certain extent and weighs the least in our assessments.
+This site aims in part to counteract the worst work from left-leaning mainstream fact-checkers.”
+According to our (MBFC) rating system, we classify this as selection bias, which quite frankly almost every source demonstrates to a certain extent and weighs the least in our assessments.

-In review, Zebra Fact Check does just as they state; they fact check claims that would appeal most to those who lean right.
+In review, Zebra Fact Check does just as they state; the fact check claims that would appeal most to those who lean right.
 For the most part the main purpose of this site is to refute Politifact claims, but they do look at others such as the Washington Post Fact Checker.
 In fact, Bryan White is a part of another website called Politifact Bias, which solely examines Politifact Claims.

-Zebra Fact Check occasionally uses loaded language in their headlines such as this “PolitiFact Gives Zebra Fact Check the Brush-off”, but for the most part sticks to neutral language such as this: Fact checker rating systems: Why?
+Zebra Fact Check occasionally uses loaded language in their headlines such as “PolitiFact Gives Zebra Fact Check the Brush-off”, but for the most part sticks to neutral language such as this: Fact checker rating systems: Why?
 When it comes to sourcing, Zebra Fact Check uses strictly credible sources such as The Tax Policy Center, Milwaukee Journal-Sentinel, Justice.Gov, C-Span and the Brennan Center, to name just a few.
 In reviewing dozens of their articles/fact checks we could not find an instance where they were demonstratively wrong.
-In this particular fact check, “What if Fact Checkers Knew Logic?“, Zebra Fact Check accurately states that the Half-True rating by Politifact, concerning the claim by Bernie Sanders that “Medicare for all” would save two trillion dollars is inaccurate, which is evidenced by the Mercatus Center, who did the study and said it was out of context.
+In this particular fact check, “What if Fact Checkers Knew Logic?“, Zebra Fact Check accurately states that the Half-True rating by Politifact, concerning the claim by Bernie Sanders that “Medicare for all” would save two trillion dollars, is inaccurate, which is evidenced by the Mercatus Center, who did the study and said it was out of context.

 While Zebra Fact Check certainly attempts to refute, almost exclusively fact checks, that favor the left and denigrate the right, they always source information and make valid points that are plausible.

-Overall, we rate Zebra Fact Check slightly Right-Center Biased based on story (fact check) selection that favors the right and High for factual reporting based on strong sourcing of information to credible media and institutions.
+Overall, we rate Zebra Fact Check slightly right-center Biased based on story (fact check) selection that favors the right and High for factual reporting based on strong sourcing of information to credible media and institutions.
 (D. Van Zandt 1/18/2019)